fireice-uk/xmr-stak-nvidia/README.md

 ### Windows or Linux Interactive Usage

-To work (surfe) with you desktop system while you are running the miner you need to find a good value for `bfactor` and `bsleep`.
+To work (surf) with you desktop system while you are running the miner you need to find a good value for `bfactor` and `bsleep`.
 On windows, you need to set the option `bfactor` and `bsleep` if the miner crashs shortly after starting.
 A good value to start on windows is `"bfactor" : 6, "bsleep" :  25`.
 To reach the maximum hash rate you must set both values to zero `"bfactor" : 0, "bsleep" : 0`.